Police-Data-Accessibility-Project/data-sources-app/local_database/DataDumper/README.md

-The DataDumper directory contains scripts for backing up and restoring the Source Collector Database.
+The DataDumper directory contains scripts for backing up and restoring the Data Sources App Database.

 ## Files and Directories
 - A `Dockerfile` which contains the instructions for building the docker image with Postgres functionality enabled